AlSch092/UltimateDRM/README.md

 - Settings class which controls which types of DRM checks to occur, and resides in protected memory
 - Memory protections/anti-tamper
 - Licensing  (not yet finished)
-- Periodic Integrity checks on sections of loaded modules
+- Periodic Integrity checks on all non-writable sections of all loaded modules
 - Blocks multiple client instances
 - Checks for and blocks threads spawning on addresses outside of any loaded module (<Windows 10 only)
 - Checks the parent process against a whitelist